-Whether or not you plan to attend the meeting, please complete, date, sign and return the accompanying proxy card promptly so that we can be assured of having a quorum present at the meeting and so that your shares may be voted in accordance with your wishes.
+Whether or not you plan to attend the meeting, please promptly provide your proxy via Internet, telephone or by completing, dating, signing and returning the accompanying proxy card promptly so that we can be assured of having a quorum present at the meeting and so that your shares may be voted in accordance with your wishes.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to Be Held on May 2, 2019
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to be Held on May 5, 2022

-A complete copy of this proxy statement and our annual report for the year ended December 31, 2018 are also available at www.proxydocs.com/KOP.
+A complete copy of this proxy statement and our annual report for the year ended December 31, 2021 are also available at www.proxydocs.com/KOP.

-2019 Proxy Summary
+2022 Proxy Summary

-This 2019 Proxy Summary highlights certain information contained elsewhere in this proxy statement.
+This 2022 Proxy Summary highlights certain information contained elsewhere in this proxy statement.
 This summary does not contain all of the information that you should consider before voting, and we strongly encourage you to carefully read the entire proxy statement before voting.